kumar-kshitij/NotesAggregator/README.md

 # Notes+
-A simple website for notes aggregation by students
+A simple dynamic website for notes aggregation by students Made by using - PHP, MySQL, CSS(Bootstrap, Font-Awesome Icons), Javascript(jQuery)